 Wire DrawingReduces metal diameterImproves conductivity

-StrandingTwists multiple wiresEnhances flexibility
+StrandingCombines multiple wiresEnhances flexibility

-InsulationApplies dielectric materialPrevents short circuits
+InsulationApplies protective layerPrevents short circuits

 ShieldingAdds conductive layersReduces signal noise

-SheathingOuter protective layerProtects from damage
+SheathingOuter protective coveringProtects from damage

 Materials Used in Cable Manufacturing

-• Copper, valued for high electrical conductivity
+• Copper for high conductivity

 MaterialPrimary UseKey Property